TheImagingSource/IC-Imaging-Control-Samples/c#/DFGHDMI/README.md

 ![Program](./hdmi.png)

-The image shows the HDMI output of a TX Nano shown on a Windows computer.
+The image shows the HDMI output of a TX Nano converted on a Windows computer.

 Required:
  * The Imaging Source [DFG/HDMI](https://www.theimagingsource.com/products/converters-grabbers/hdmi-to-usb-converters/dfghdmi/)